banerRana/ai-document-pipeline-python-sample/README.md

 ## Setup

-The repository contains a [devcontainer](./.devcontainer/README.md) that contains all the necessary tools and dependencies to run the code.
+The repository contains a [devcontainer](./.devcontainer/README.md) that contains all the necessary tools and dependencies to run the application, and deploy the Azure infrastructure.

 ### Setup on GitHub Codespaces